codeAligned/report/README.md

 - [x] Cloning html
-- [x] Cloning and commenting the CSs and JS
+- [x] Cloning and commenting the css and JS
+- [ ] Write a proper documentation of the work.[documento](https://github.com/tamzi/report/docs/documento.md)
 - [ ] Updating the word content of the website
 - [ ] Extending the clone by:
     - [ ] Adding new images